bmagalhaes/ECO395M-Final-Project/Final_rmd.md

     ## Note:                     *p<0.1; **p<0.05; ***p<0.01

-When decomposing the effect in each year, we get the point estimates shown in the figure below.
+When decomposing the effect in each year, we get the point estimates shown in Figure 1.
 The coefficients capture how the treatment group differs from the control group when controlling for multiple factors and when considering state and year fixed effects.
 It also allows us the test the plausibility of parallel trends in the pre-treatment period.
 As we are including controls and fixed effects, there should be less to be explained by the coefficients to the left of the grey vertical line since the only difference should be the treatment itself, and it didn’t occur in years prior to the intervention.

 ![](Final_rmd_files/figure-markdown_strict/4.2.3-1.png)